 Beautiful day for a beautiful wedding!
 What was your wedding day like?
 Was it magical? iBiographer is a great place to write about your own special wedding day and preserve those wonderful memories and photos!

-So let’s not get too carried away….
-Of course not all weddings will have the flag waving crowds, and such grandeur, but you could be lucky and also have a beautiful sunshine on your special day.
+Many people in the US know British weddings from watching royal weddings.
+So let’s not get too carried away f course not all weddings will have the flag waving crowds, and such grandeur.
 It does, however, give a good idea of a British church wedding.
 Maybe watching the movie Four Weddings and a Funeral would give an even closer example of how some British weddings really are – love that movie!

 While the United States and United Kingdom may seem to be very similar there are quite a few distinct differences between the two when it comes to wedding traditions.
 Recently however, there are some US traditions that are beginning to make an appearance across the pond but the old UK traditions still stay strong and firm in place.